Diabetes and Celiac Disease

 - Oats that are certified gluten-free*

-* The safest oat products are those that have been certified gluten-free.
-While products labeled gluten-free should comply with the FDA definition of containing no more than 20 ppm of gluten, this is not third-party verified.
+*The safest oat products are those that have been certified gluten-free.
+While products labeled gluten-free should comply with the FDA definition of containing less than 20 ppm of gluten, this is not third-party verified.
 GFCO’s standard for gluten-free is 10 ppm of gluten or less.

 Foods Containing Gluten